Tasty Recipes for the Home Cook

 • Hand whisk for preparing the glaze.
 This one is stainless steel and dishwasher safe.

 • Saucepan for cooking the glaze.
-This stainless steel pan has tapered rim for drip-free pouring.
+This stainless steel pan has a tapered rim for drip-free pouring.

 YOU MIGHT ALSO LIKE THESE RECIPES